-If the Technical Committee finds no technical problem to justify discontinuing the flight, the competitor will be awarded an interruption penalty and allowed to finish the flight.
+If the Technical Committee finds no technical problem to justify discontinuing the flight, or determines that the technical fault was under the control of the competitor (e.g., loose objects in the cockpit), the competitor will be awarded an interruption penalty and allowed to finish the flight.
 If the program was interrupted during a figure, then the competitor will receive a zero for that figure.